xlladdins/xll/docs/Excel4MacrosH-P.md

 OmittedCurrent operating environment

-Custom\_delimit    is the character you want to use as a custom delimiter when opening text files.
+Custom\_delimit&nbsp;&nbsp;&nbsp;&nbsp;is the character you want to use as a custom delimiter when opening text files.

   - > Custom\_delimit is text or a reference or formula that returns
     > text, such as CHAR(124).